SoftwareAG/c8y-docs/content/release-10-9-0/overview-10-9-0.md

 ### Product components

 Select the [product component](/about/introduction/#component) you are interested in from the index at the left.
+In most components, you will find separate entries for each published release (initial release and maintenance releases).

->**Info:** In most components, you will find separate entries for each published release (initial release and maintenance releases).
+> **Important:** To provide a clearer structure, the Cumulocity IoT Core release notes have been split into three main areas of interest: Core platform services, Application enablement, Device management & connectivity.